On Maximum Differential Coloring of Planar Graphs: Introduction

-A {\em caterpillar} is a tree in which removing all leaves results in a path.
+A {\em caterpillar} is a tree in which removing all leaves results in a path; see Fig.~\ref{fig:caterpillar}.
 Thus, a caterpillar consist of a simple path, called the ``spine'', and each spine vertex is adjacent to a certain number of leaves, called the ``legs''.
 In caterpillars, $\Delta$ refers to the maximum number of legs of any spine vertex.
-In a {\em regular caterpillar} every spine vertex has the same number of legs.
-A {\em spider} is a graph with a center vertex $v_c$ connected to $p$ paths.
-The vertices of a spider have {\em levels}, according to their distance from center $v_c$.
-See Figure \ref{fig:cater}.
+In a {\em regular caterpillar}, every spine vertex has the same number of legs.
+A {\em spider} is a graph with a center vertex connected to a particular number of disjoint paths; see Fig.~\ref{fig:spider}.
+The vertices of a spider have {\em levels}, according to their distance from the center.
+In a spider, $N_e$, $N_o$ and $N_l$ denote the number of even level, number of odd level and number of vertices in level $l$, respectively.
+A \emph{radius-k star} graph is a spider with all paths of the same length k; see Fig.~\ref{fig:star}.